 Hector did not hesitate, falling to one knee in the dirt in front of her, “I will go with you.
 Please forgive me for harming you.
 I did not know what Ericson had in mind.”

 Krista nodded, her gaze sweeping the others, “I forgive any who assist me.
 Any who do not, flee if you will, but if I ever set eyes on you again your lives are forfeit,” She turned back to the kneeling man, “lead me to the pyramid, but we must get there before midnight.”

 With a whoop, Hector rose and grabbed up his spear and found Krista’s weapons, tossing them to her as he set off at a fast trot toward the southeast.
 The area they traversed was grassy with few stands of trees, and the path well trodden.
 Moonlight lit it well, so they were able to travel rapidly.
 Mile after mile rolled beneath their feet as they pounded down the trail.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Steve WaldropWrite a Review